Morning Routine Can Transform Your Health

 Why is a morning routine important to your mental and physical health?

-Being stressed will activate your immune system to start working to help you to heal.
+Morning Routine Can Lower Your Pain Levels, Boost Your Immune System, and Mood.
+Have you been looking for a new morning routine?
+How is your daily self-care routine?
+What about combining them?
+Being stressed will activate your immune system to start working to help you heal.
 BUT if you are in chronic stress mode (higher cortisol levels) the immune system can turn on itself and therefore be detrimental to your health.
 Being able to start your day in a grounded and calm manner can help to reset your hormonal levels and take you out of ‘fight/flight’ for the rest of the day.
-This can help your nervous system to do the work that it needs to, the ‘behind the scenes’ digestion, cardiac, respiratory etc.
+This can help your nervous system to do the work that it needs to, the ‘behind the scenes’ digestion, cardiac, respiratory, etc.

 • Anxiety